-I have always wanted to get a self filmed bow kill.
-Just recently I finally did just that and got my first self filmed bow kill.
+I’ve always wanted to get a self filmed bow kill.
+I finally did just that in Kansas.

 Self Filmed Bow Kill

 I can’t tell you how happy I am with my Mathews Z7.
 It is such a smooth sweet shooting bow.
 The buck never knew what hit him.
-He was not as big as I thought he was but it is a trophy to me and it is a hunt that I will never forget.
-I had a heck of a time dragging him by myself and getting him loaded.
+It is a hunt that I will never forget.
+I drug him by myself and loaded him in the truck.
 Then I took him home and skinned and quartered him up and will be making some yummy jerky out of him.
-I can’t believe it’s mid October and I am tagged out on bucks here in Kansas but fellow Pro-staffer Troy will be coming to hunt here in Kansas for a week and I hope to help him get his first Kansas brute and get it all on film.
-It should be a lot of fun and I look forward to getting some more great whitetail footage to share with you.(note: the footage of the hunt has not been downloaded and edited yet)

-Here are some of the details and equipment used to make this a successful hunt.
+Details and equipment used to make a successful hunt.

 - Date October 19, 2011 Pre-rut

 - Location:Northeast Kansas, loc-on stand in edge of woods on 423 acre soybean field